akthammomani/akthammomani/README.md

 My past roles have been focused as a SME in the cellular engineering space building roadmaps, performance metrics, and emerging technologies.
 Global work history includes major cellular assignments with AT&T, T-Mobile, Orange Armenia, Nokia-South Africa, Ericsson, and other world-class cellular companies.
 Experienced in 3GPP Releases and Their Evolution and Impact on Radio Networks and Devices.

+- 🌱 I’m currently learning Advanced Machine Learning!!!
+- 📫 I’d love to chat further, please feel free to reach me on: <a href="https://linkedin.com/in/akthammomani">@Akthammomani_Linkedin</a>

 <!--
 **akthammomani/akthammomani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.